 One of the biggest concerns our guests have before they embark on a YMT vacation is how they are going to do laundry while on their trip.
+Do hotels have laundry service?
+Is there laundry service on cruise ships?
 Will there be time to clean their clothes?
 Will there be facilities?
 What will it cost?

-Our suggestions vary by type of trip, cost, effectiveness, and ease.
+Based on these common questions, we’ve compiled a list of the best ways to wash clothes when traveling.
+Our suggestions vary by type of trip, cost, effectiveness, and convenience.

 - Use the hotel’s laundry service

 - Do your own laundry at facilities in or around the hotel

 Of course, no matter where you’re going, how long your trip is, or how you’ll be handling laundry, you’ll want to pack wisely.

 Most full-service hotels offer laundry services.
 This typically includes washing, drying, ironing, and hanging or folding your clothes.
 Dry cleaning services are also offered by many hotels.
 To save yourself time and minimize the amount of ironing you need to do (or maybe even avoid ironing altogether), get tips for packing clothing to stay wrinkle-free.

 Not sure how to use hotel laundry service?
 Most hotels offer a laundry service where you place your dirty clothes in a bag you can find in your in-room closet, fill out an attached card listing the items you need laundered and the additional services you require (such as dry cleaning or ironing), and leave the bag in the hall.
 Your clothes will be returned to your room later that day or the next morning, and your card on file will be charged.
 This is usually quite costly—be sure to check the price for each service on the attached card.